 - Whether or not any items have been found as a result of any search, schools should consider whether the reasons for the search, the search itself, or the outcome of the search give cause to suspect that the pupil is suffering, or is likely to suffer harm, and/or whether any specific support is needed.
-Where this may be the case, school staff should follow the school's child protection policy and speak to the designated safeguarding lead (or deputy) as set out in Part 1 of Keeping Children Safe in Education.
+Where this may be the case, school staff should follow the school's child protection policy and speak to the designated safeguarding lead (or deputy) as set out in <a href="Part 1 of Keeping Children Safe in Education.
 They will consider if pastoral support, an early help intervention or a referral to children's social care is appropriate.
-If any prohibited items are found during the search, the member of staff should follow the guidance set out below in paragraphs 57-81 on confiscation.
-43. - If a pupil is found to be in possession of a prohibited item listed in paragraph 3, then the staff member should alert the designated safeguarding lead (or deputy) and the pupil should be sanctioned in line with the school's behaviour policy to ensure consistency of approach.
+If any prohibited items are found during the search, the member of staff should follow the guidance set out below in paragraphs 57-81 on confiscation (Searching, Screening and Confiscation guidance 2022). - If a pupil is found to be in possession of a prohibited item listed in paragraph 3 (Searching, Screening and Confiscation guidance 2022), then the staff member should alert the designated safeguarding lead (or deputy) and the pupil should be sanctioned in line with the school's behaviour policy to ensure consistency of approach.